Egg-03/FerrumX/README.md

 ```

 # License
 This project is licensed under the MIT License.
-Read the LICENSE.md for more information.

 # Information about v2

 - Changes incorporated in v2.0.0 from v1.3.7 can be found in this [PR](https://github.com/Egg-03/FerrumX/pull/20)
-- A migration guide will be provided in the project's [Wiki](https://github.com/Egg-03/FerrumX/wiki) if you want to migrate from v1 to v2